ArjunNarayanan/QuadMeshGame.jl/README.md

 <img src="examples/figures/vertex_score.png" alt="drawing" width="600"/>

 The quality of a mesh, in terms of its connectivity, can be boiled down to a single number as the sum of the absolute vertex scores `score = sum(abs.(vertex_score))`.
 We can try to optimize the connectivity of the mesh by driving down this score to zero.
-Note that all our actions are _zero sum_ i.e. `sum(vertex_score) = 0` before and after any action.
-Thus, we have a lower bound on our score since `abs(sum(vertex_score)) <= sum(abs.(vertex_score))`.
+Note that all our actions are _zero sum_ i.e. `sum(vertex_score)` is the same before and after any action.
+Thus, we have a lower bound on our score metric since `abs(sum(vertex_score)) <= sum(abs.(vertex_score))`.
 I don't know if you can always achieve this optimum, but it is helpful to measure how well we are doing.

 To deal with this setup, we provide a `GameEnv` with constructor `QuadMeshGame.GameEnv(mesh, desired_degree, max_actions)`.